 He started a trading business that supplied distilleries, and became a distiller after being awarded concessions to produce liquor in Thailand.
 Charoen bid for the rights to operate distilleries under the Sang Som Group during the liberalization of the nation’s liquor industry, and later expanded into beer, alcohol, sugar, and packaging businesses, according to the company.

 Thai Beverage sold shares in Singapore in 2006 after anti- alcohol protesters blocked an offering in its home market.
-The company offered to buy Serm Suk Pcl (SSC), the bottler of PepsiCo Inc. (PEP) beverages in the Southeast Asian nation, for as much as 15.4 billion baht ($488 million) last September, saying the purchase will allow it to expand its “non-alcoholic product portfolio.”
+The company offered to buy Serm Suk Pcl (SSC), the bottler of PepsiCo Inc. (PEP:US) beverages in the Southeast Asian nation, for as much as 15.4 billion baht ($488 million) last September, saying the purchase will allow it to expand its “non-alcoholic product portfolio.”

 “The proposed investment immediately diversifies the company geographically and is highly complementary to the company’s existing single-market focus,” Thai Beverage said.
 The investment “will enable exposure to high-growth Southeast Asian markets with attractive demographics and consumer spending trends.”